 HLKN is an active member of the American Kinesiology Association (AKA).
 The department joins in the efforts of the AKA to promote the discipline of Kinesiology as a field of study and to highlight its applications that affect all through research to enhance people 's health.

-As one of four departments in the College of Education & Human Development, HLKN is currently home to more than 2,950 undergraduate majors, 300 minors, 285 graduate students, 90 faculty members, 35 staff members and 85 graduate assistants.
+As one of four departments in the College of Education & Human Development, HLKN is currently home to 3,600 undergraduate majors, 265 Master's students, 70 doctoral students (3,948 total), 450 minors, 103 faculty members, 31 staff members and 107 funded graduate assistants.

 At Texas A&M University, we want our to students understand that receiving an education means they commit not only to learning while in Aggieland, but learning for a lifetime and preparing to assume roles in responsible leadership and service to society.